maryanne3/Team-Pro-Gen/README.md

 Install npm packages by running npm i or npm run install

-Install inquirer and jest packages by running npm i inquirer and npm i jest respectively.
+Install inquirer and jest packages by running npm i inquirer and npm i jest.

 On your terminal or command line run node index.js